 Ariadni Elmaloglou is a Ph.D.
-Student at the Laboratory of Soil Mechanics of EPFL.
+Candidate at the Laboratory of Soil Mechanics of EPFL.
 Ariadni completed a M.Sc. thesis entitled “Characterization of contaminated sites with the DC/IP method: Rødekro case” in 2017, as part of her M.Sc. in Environmental Engineering at Technical University of Denmark.
 She also holds a 5-year diploma in Civil Engineering from National Technical University of Athens, with specialization in Geotechnical Engineering.

 Ray Harran is a Ph.D.
-Student at the Laboratory of Soil Mechanics (LMS) of EPFL.
-Before joining the LMS, Ray recently defended his master thesis entitled “Decision Aids for Tunneling – A Catalogue for application to small tunnels”.
+Candidate at the Laboratory of Soil Mechanics (LMS) of EPFL.
+Before joining the LMS, Ray defended his master thesis entitled “Decision Aids for Tunneling – A Catalogue for application to small tunnels”.
 His work was accomplished during an exchange between EPFL and the Massachusetts Institute of Technology (MIT) in the USA, where he was hosted in the rock mechanics lab of Prof. Herbert Einstein.